etfrobotics/HARBOT/docs/logs.md

 IMPORTANT IMPLEMENTATION DETAL: RDDL engines output actions each timestep.
 Import implementation detail would include either a failed_action state or init file cganges which leads to a probability reruns.
 RDDL backend needs to be investigated, along with the pyRDDLGym.

+Investigation outcome:
 Documentation link: https://pyrddlgym.readthedocs.io/en/latest/introduction.html
 Closed loop replanning: https://pyrddlgym.readthedocs.io/en/latest/notebooks/closed_loop_replanning_with_jaxplan.html

+This can be used along with a simple 2D environment, along with a modeled mobile robot with omnidirectional drive.